Shopping for durable, easy-to-use garden tools can be challenging, especially when facing so many options.

 |Handle length||55 inches|

-Not everybody has the capacity to spend tons of money on a landscaping rake.
+Not everybody can spend tons of money on a landscaping rake.
 If you’re on a tighter budget, then you might like the sound of this landscaping bow rake.

-Not only is it less than half the price of the average landscaping rake, but hundreds of customers also love it.
+Not only is it about half the price of the average landscaping rake, but hundreds of customers also love it.

-So what is it about this rake that makes it stand out?
-First of all, the brand is totally dedicated to ensuring they create performative and high-quality materials.
+So, what is it about this rake that makes it stand out?
+First of all, Hooyman is dedicated to ensuring they create performative and high-quality tools.
 They prioritize strength, durability as well as aesthetics.

 This specific rake has a great non-slip handle so that you’re comfortable and secure while you rake, even in wet conditions.

 You can also use this rake for a variety of jobs.
-The shape and number of teeth make this just the right tool for both landscaping and leveling.
+The shape and 16 tines make this just the right tool for both landscaping and leveling.

-We also love that it only weighs 4.8 pounds but still has a generous handle of 65 inches long.
+I also love that it only weighs 4.8 pounds but still has a generous handle of 65 inches long.
 This ensures it’s easy to maneuver but still long enough for comfort.
-Speaking of the handle, it’s made from 1050 high carbon steel, so it’s very durable and reliable.
+Speaking of the handle, it’s made from 1050 high-carbon steel, so it’s very durable and reliable.

 - Non-slip grip provides security, even in the rain.